Organization

 Tohoku University has established international joint graduate school programs in fields that can lead the world by leveraging the university's strengths, and in fields that will become important in the future and contribute to human development.
 The program brings together the wisdom of Tohoku University, transcending departmental boundaries, and implements joint education in strong cooperation with leading overseas universities.
 The Graduate School of International Cultural Studies participates in two programs: the “Global Joint Graduate School of Disaster Science and Safety Studies (GP-RSS)” and the “Global Joint Graduate School of Japanese Studies (GPJS)”.

-International Joint Graduate School of Disaster Science and Safety Studies
+International Joint Graduate Program in Resilience and Safety Studies

 The GP-RSS will provide practical international education in a wide range of fields from academia to the field of disaster science and safety by assigning world-class faculty members who have achieved results in this field, inviting top-level overseas researchers, and actively conducting research and student exchanges with overseas partner educational and research institutions.
 The program provides practical international education to cultivate highly specialized and internationally active human resources in a wide range of fields, from academia to the field.